RCSch/RCSch/README.md

 - 👋 Hi, I’m @RCSch  //Robin
 - 👀 I’m interested in ...
 Serverside stuff
 - 🌱 I’m currently learning ...
-Angular
+Blazor
 - 💞️ I’m looking to collaborate on ... school stuff, at the moment
-- 📫 How to reach me ... robinschneidermann@gmail.com
+- 📫 How to reach me ... throw me an email @ robinschneidermann@gmail.com - I'd be happy to hear from you.

 <!---
 RCSch/RCSch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.